• Skip to primary navigation

 where:

-• GdB is the gain in decibels (dB).
+• GdB is the gain in decibels (dB)

-• G is the voltage gain of the LNA.
+• G is the voltage gain of the LNA

 How to Build:

-Get the PCB ready:
+Make the PCB Ready:

-Connect the Components:
+Connect the Parts:

 Adjust the Circuit: